The month of March heralds the coming of spring. And like the blooming flowers on the field, welcoming springtime should be very refreshing.

 Festival of St. Josep Oriol: Remembering The Ascetic Healer

-The festival of St. Josep Oriol is celebrated on March 23 to 25.
+The festival of St. Josep Oriol is celebrated from March 23 to 25.
 It commemorates Sant Oriol’s devotion and acts of devotion.

 St. Oriol was a devoted priest that wanted to live a life of martyrdom.
 So he committed himself to help the poor and healing the sick.
 In the stories, St. Oriol did a number of miracles to heal every sickness, including people who are blind, deaf, mute, and paralytic.
 His ascetic way of life earned him the title “Mr. Bread and Water.”